NickFoden/flash-fauna/README.md

 ## Flash

 Test project with faunaDB and some hooks.
-Working on adding new records and querying all back, but only query if nothing new and not already loaded.
+Add new records and querying them all, but only query if nothing new and not already loaded.